Is your garden hose ruining the look of your garden? Don’t know how to store it to make it look pretty?

 Instead of keeping your garden hose stationery, why not take it on the go?
 A portable reel cart will allow you to haul your heavy hose pipe from one end of the yard to the other with ease.

 In terms of looks and style, reel carts can look quite minimalistic, or they can be fully adorned with swirls and patterns.
 Try to match your reel cart with the theme of your garden.
-This way, your decor won’t clash in style.

 … And Always Organized

-This may be the simplest way to store your garden hose.
+I think that this might just be the simplest way to store your garden hose.
 Wall hose organizers like these ones may look underwhelming, but they are very functional and practical and they can help you maximize storage space in your shed or garage.

 Give It A Home

-You can also buy a stainless steel holder that’s specifically made to hold a garden hose.
-You can install it practically anywhere, even in an outdoor cupboard.Â
+I also suggest you buy a stainless steel holder that’s specifically made to hold a garden hose.
+You can install it practically anywhere, even in an outdoor cupboard.

 FAQs